Jungyoonlim/Simulation/README.md

 # Simulation: 3D Robotics Simulation Engine.

 ## Overview
-This project aims to create an advanced 3D model viewer and robotics simulation engine using `Three.js` and React.
-This tool is designed for developers and researchers focused on robotics, enabling the visualization, annotation, and simulation of robot interactions within a 3D environment.
+This project aims to create an advanced 3D model viewer and annotator using `Three.js` and React.
+This tool is designed for developers and researchers focused on 3D objects, enabling the visualization and annotation.
 Our goal is to provide a platform that facilitates the development and testing of robotics algorithms, object manipulation, and scenario simulations.

 ## Features
 - 3D Model Viewing: Load and display `.obj` files within a 3D environment.